Descaling, tooth cleaning, dental scraping…these are all a number of terms for what I would call a dental scale and polish.

 Root surface debridement as treatment for periodontitis is clinically justified on the NHS, and can be provided by an NHS dentist (or hygienist or therapist if available), generally under a Band 2 course of treatment.

-You may not have access to an NHS dentist, or you may want a scale and polish although your dentist has said it is not clinically necessary.
+- you want a scale and polish but your NHS dentist has said it is not clinically necessary.

 The cost of a scale and polish private will vary depending on your location and who completes the treatment.